-Garmin dezl 570LMT has an average rating of
+Garmin dezl 570LMT has an average rating of 3.13 out of 5 based on 15 user reviews.

 With the abundance of options available to truckers in the GPS market today, it is often hard to differentiate between a great piece of equipment and a great waste of money.
 There are a wide array of helpful features that come standard on most commercial units.
 The difference lies in the quality and usability of these features.
 The Dezl 570LMT from Garmin comes with everything professionals expect and a few additional attributes which set it apart from the competition.
 The aim of this piece is to provide a good picture of what to expect after purchasing one.